VOLTTRON/volttron/examples/DataPublisher/README.rst

         },
         # Path to input CSV file.
         # May also be a list of records or reference to a CSV file in the config store.
-        # Large CSV files should be referenced by file name and not
+        # Large CSV files should be referenced by file name and not stored in the config store.
+        # If the filename is used, the full file path is required.
+This can be found using
-        # stored in the config store.
+        # the `pwd` command.
-        "input_data": "econ_test2.csv",
+        "input_data": "test.csv",
         # Publish interval in seconds
         "publish_interval": 1,